CollerDevTeam/style-guides/CSS/css-guide.md

   ```css
   color: #ebc;
   ```

 ### Separate words in ID and class names by a hyphen

 Do not concatenate words and abbreviations in selectors by any characters (including none at all) other than hyphens

-*Why?*:It improves understanding and scannability.
+*Why?*: It improves understanding and scannability.

 Not Recommended:
   ```css